khanali37gmail/python-challenge/README.md

-# python-challenge
+# Python-challenge
 Module 3 challenge
 In this Repository you have two challenges stored.

-Data Analysis for Budget and Data Analysis for Election.
+# Data Analysis for Budget and Data Analysis for Election.

 Under Py Poll folder
 In this challenge we were given data by file name " election_data.csv"